Table of Contents

 Who Was Wadjet?

-Wadjet was a predynastic deity, and the patron goddess of Lower Egypt.
+Wadjet was a predynastic snake deity, and the patron goddess of Lower Egypt.
 Her shrine was called Per-Nu, meaning ‘house of the flame’, due to the mythological belief that she could spit flames in defense of the pharaoh.
-In some myths, Wadjet is depicted as the daughter of sun god, Ra.
-She was also said to be the wife of Hapi, the deity of the Nile river.
-Wadjet gained more popularity and fame after the unification of Egypt, when she and her sister, Nekhbet, became the patron goddesses of the city.
+In some myths, Wadjet is said to be the daughter of sun god, Ra.
+She was also said to be the wife of Hapi, the deity of the Nile River.
+Wadjet gained more popularity and fame after the unification of Egypt, when she and her sister, Nekhbet, became the patron goddesses of the country.

-Wadjet was a powerful deity who protected and guided the other gods as well as Egyptian royal family.
+Wadjet was a powerful deity who protected and guided the other gods as well as the Egyptian royal family.
 She was typically depicted as a serpent goddess, which refers to her strength, power and ability to strike the enemy.
 She was also depicted as a cobra with a lion’s head, and of course as the Eye of Horus.

-Wadjet is often depicted as a cobra, sometimes entwined around a papyrus stem.
+Wadjet frequently appeared in royal garments and monuments as a cobra, sometimes entwined around a papyrus stem.
 This might have influenced the Greek Caduceus symbol which features two snakes entwined around a staff.
-Wadjet was known as the serpent goddess.back to menu ↑

 Wadjet and Horus